What do you think of when you hear ‘scientist’? Someone in a white coat, hidden away in a lab? Beakers, test tubes and Bunsen burners?

 Science communicators are the bridge between scientists and ‘laypeople’, and without them, many people would never hear about what’s going on in the world of science.

-Whether they’re about realistic situations or based on comic book superheroes, many movies and tv shows include scientific concepts.
+Although the film industry is currently operating a little different than usual, science will always have a part to play in many forms of entertainment.
 In the last few years alone, films like The Arrival, Blade Runner 2049 and Annihilation have had a heavy scientific focus, while even franchises like Marvel’s Avengers place science and fantasy side-by-side.

 Fight the good fight

 Science gives you practical skills that you can use to create real, tangible change.
-If you’re passionate about a cause – say, climate change or conservation – a science qualification gets you off the bench and into the ring.
+If you’re passionate about a cause – say, climate change or conservation – a science qualification gets you off the bench and onto the playing field.

 La Trobe graduate Jim Thomas has always been a strong advocate for wildlife conservation and rainforest protection.
 He used his science skills to save an entire species of tree kangaroo – Papua New Guinea’s tenkile – from extinction.
 Not a bad day at the office.

 Science is a versatile discipline that could take you in many different career directions.
-Explore our science degrees.
+Apply now to start a science degree midyear.